 - 150 g unsalted butter

 - 1 pinch sea salt

 - Place the spinach in a covered bowl to defrost.

 - Place the peppers and asparagus in another covered bowl.
 Sprinkle on a pinch of salt, the oregano and a grinding of pepper then drizzle with the olive oil.
 Leave to defrost.

 - Place the peas in another covered bowl to defrost, then get on with making the pastry.

 - When the spinach has more or less defrosted, add the ricotta, nutmeg, salt and pepper to the bowl stir until everything is well mixed.

-- Cut butter into flour, salt and cinnamon and either rub between finger tips or pulse in a food processor until the mixture resembles coarse breadcrumbs.
+- Cut butter into flour and salt then either rub between finger tips or pulse in a food processor until the mixture resembles coarse breadcrumbs.

 - Stir in the yoghurt with a knife until the mixture comes together into a ball,